bris00/DFMA/diary/Essay 1.md

 Your choices and rules are always fair and well thought out, and I am grateful for the structure and stability they provide.
 Your enforcement of these rules ensures that I stay on track and continue to grow and develop.

 Thank you again for all that you do.
 Your hard work does not go unnoticed, and I am lucky to have you in my life.
+Please know that you are appreciated and valued.
+Really.

 With all my heart,